 When possible using the technology of digital screens ringside the judge's scores should be made visible following each individual presentation.
-Following the first 10 competitors, judges may take a reflection break to review the first ten competitor's scores before proceeding, noting any decided changes.
+Following the first three competitors, judges may take a reflection break to review the scoring standard of the first three competitor's scores before proceeding, noting any decided changes.